Dakror/DrillDown/README.md

 1. Create a java keystore for code signing
 2. Enter the credentials into `gradle.properties`
-3. For Android run `gradle android:assembleFullRelease`, for PC run `desktop:dist` to get the runnable binaries
+3. For Android run `gradlew android:assembleFullRelease`, for PC run `gradlew desktop:dist` to get the runnable binaries